-Regardless of the approach, a type of pyramid describes the power structure of medieval society:
+In the 1500s, a type of feudal pyramid existed that described the social/political/economic power structure of medieval society:

 The pyramid can be altered by adding the most powerful person in Europe during this time to the top of the pyramid - the Pope.

 By the late 15th and early 16th centuries, the old feudal order was changing - especially in England.
 The King, as well as his nobles and knights, were less interested in the old relationships whereby land and agriculture were the heart and soul of the economy.
 Land no longer was viewed as "an anchoring relationship embedded in a set of land use rights" (Brooks: 23).
 Instead, a whole new economic system developed around capital and commercialism.

 At the same time, England's population was dramatically increasing.
 From an estimated population of 2.5 million in 1520, there were 5 million English men and women in 1680.
 Further, its cities experienced huge population increases, from 50,000 in the 1520s to 400,000 by 1650.